Specification

 This document places no obligations on any party to provide data in conformance to this specification.

-A future version of this specification may be formally published on GOV.UK, and cited as one of a number of official data standards for the provision of planning data under the proposed Levelling-up and Regeneration Act 2023 [LURA].
+A future version of this specification may be formally published on GOV.UK, and cited as one of a number of official data standards for the provision of planning data under the Levelling-up and Regeneration Act 2023 [LURA] or other legislation.

 This technical specification is accompanied by guidance, examples and other tools which provide feedback to organisations creating data to this specification.